Deploy the Smart Contract

 • Create a new file in the contracts folder, e.g., HelloWorld.sol.

-• Write or paste your Solidity smart contract (e.g., the HelloWorld contract provided earlier).
+• Write or paste your Solidity smart contract (e.g., the HelloWorld contract shown above).

 4. Compile the Contract